Stocks continue winning streak as S&P500 nears record high

 Apple has decided to halt sales of its Series 9 and Ultra 2 smartwatches in the United States due to a patent dispute related to the blood oxygen feature technology.
 This decision follows an order by the US International Trade Commission in October, which raised the possibility of barring Apple from importing its Apple Watches due to patent infringement claims by medical technology company Masimo.

-US Steel shares surged 26% after Japan’s Nippon Steel said it would buy the company in a deal valued at $14.9 billion.
+US Steel shares surged 26 per cent after Japan’s Nippon Steel said it would buy the company in a deal valued at $14.9 billion.

-The S&P 500 is coming off its longest string of weekly gains since 2017.
-The broad market index is up by more than 3% for the month.
-The Dow is higher by more than 3%, and the Nasdaq has gained more than 4%.
-The Dow also posted an intraday record on Friday, while the Nasdaq 100 registered a new closing high.
+Mega-cap tech names such as Meta Platforms gained nearly 3 per cent, while Google-parent Alphabet jumped more than 2 per cent.

-Investor sentiment took a positive turn last week after the Federal Reserve indicated three short-term interest rate cuts are expected in 2024 amid cooling inflation.
-Treasury yields dropped, with the 10-year Treasury yield falling below the 4% level.
+As a result, Communication services outperformed in the S&P 500, with the sector up 1.9 per cent.
+Real Estate was the worst performer.

 European markets closed mixed.
 London’s FTSE added 0.50 per cent, Frankfurt fell 0.6 per cent, and Paris closed 0.37 per cent lower.